 - "Increase squat strength by 50 pounds in 3 months"

-Expect to see noticeable changes in 2-3 months, with significant changes taking 6 months or more.
+Expect to see noticeable changes in 2-3 months, with more significant transformations unfolding over 6 months or longer.

 How Much Time Can You Commit

-Figure out how much time you can realistically dedicate to exercise and meal preparation.
+Take a realistic look at your weekly schedule and decide how much time you can dedicate to exercise and meal prep.

-- You'll need about 3-4 hours per week for strength training
+- Aim for about 3-4 hours per week for strength training

 - Add 1-3 hours for cardio exercises